jiantaoyuNWAFU/MultiDMPcaller/README.md

 ### 3. Example Run (with Test Data)
+> **Dataset Note:** To keep the download size manageable and the execution time reasonable, the provided toy dataset is a subset containing only **CpG context data for Chromosome 1**.
+> **Expected Time:** Running this example with the provided toy dataset takes approximately 35 minutes on a standard laptop.

 To analyze **1 Wild-type replicate** (in `wt/`) and **1 Mutant replicate** (in `mut/`) for a **plant** genome:
 ```bash
 python MultiDMPcaller.py 1 1 wt mut 1